trias-project/occ-cube-alien/README.md

 1. `1_download.Rmd`: trigger a GBIF download and add it to the list of triggered downloads
 2. `2_create_db.Rmd`: create a sqlite database and perform basic data cleaning
 3. `3_assign_grid.Rmd`: assign geographic cell code to occurrence data
-4. `4_aggregate.Rmd`: aggregate occurrences per taxon, year and cell code to create the _Belgian occurrence data cube_, its taxonomic compendium and data cube at kingdom level (baseline)
+4. `4_aggregate.Rmd`: aggregate occurrences per taxon, year and cell code, the _Belgian occurrence data cube_

-The output files, `cube_belgium.tsv`, `cube_belgium_taxa.tsv` and `cube_baseline.tsv` are automatically generated in  folder `/data/output/`.
+In the aggregation step, we also create a data cube at class level.
+The data subes are authomatically generated in  folder `/data/output/`.

 ### Generate occurrence data cube for Europe